 What you should be wary of is the quality of online gambling sites.
 Hundreds of real money betting sites operate from all parts of the world.
 Some of these sites are completely safe and professional while others are outright scams.
 It pays to exercise caution when choosing where you play.

-That is the primary reason I recommend the above sites.
+That is the primary reason I recommend the above sports betting sites.
 Each of these is licensed by a respectable gambling authority that actually does enforce the law.
 Most of these sites are publicly traded and operate just like any other established business.
 They release financial reports, operate according to the law and maintain upstanding reputations for safety and security.

 Slovene Language: I don’t know of any gambling sites that support Slovene so that may pose a challenge.
 However, I do know most sites support English and Italian.
 If Slovenia’s new gaming act results in betting sites able to apply for licenses, you can expect to see all the major operators in the country to offer Slovene versions of their websites.